 401. Church History: The Church in the First Six Centuries.
 This course is designed to give a clear understanding of the nature of the Church established at Pentecost and developed through the ministry of the Apostles, to consider the outstanding developments under the leadership of the Apostolic and Church Fathers, and to acquaint the student with the controversies and the ecumenical councils of the fourth, fifth, and sixth centuries.
-Prescribed, first year, two hours, second semester.
+Prescribed, first year, two hours, fall semester.
 Professor Nash.
-Taught by Mr. Witmer, spring semester, 1948.
+Taught by Dr. Browne, fall semester, 1948.

 402. Church History: The Church in the Middle Ages.
 A survey of the mediaeval era giving attention to various aspects of mediaeval civilization, the ascendency of Rome and the development of the Papacy, the reactionary and reform movements, and the Oriental churches.
-Prescribed, second year, two hours, first semester.
+Prescribed, first year, two hours, spring semester.
 Professor Nash.
+Taught by Dr. Browne, fall semester.
+1948.

 403. Church History: The Church and the Protestant Reformation.
 The history of the reform movement is traced in its development on the Continent and in England.
 Special attention is given the great leaders of the Reformation, the Roman Counter-Reformation, and the Religious Wars terminating with the Peace of Westphalia.
-Prescribed, second year, two hours, second semester.
+Prescribed, second year, two hours, fall semester.
 Professor Nash.
-Taught by Professor Bennetch, fall semester, 1947-1948.

 404. Church History: The Church in Modern Denominationalism and Church Polity.
 A survey of Romanism in modern times, and the Protestant denominations since the Reformation.
 Special attention is given to the American Churches.
-Prescribed, third year, two hours, first semester.
+Prescribed, second year, two hours, spring semester.
 Professor Nash.
-Taught by Mr. Ohman, graduate fellow in history, spring semester, 1948.
+Taught by Dr. Browne, fall semester, 1948.